Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-concepts.md

 In the app model a connection between two object classes means that one object class has a a reference to the other object class, or one object class has a property that can contain values from the other object class.

-In a data mart, connections are used to propagate selections.
+In a data mart a connection is used for two things; propagating selections between two data sources, and as default grouping when aggregating data.
+The latter can be changed when adding a value in an analysis.

 When two objects in two different data sources are connected, and one of them is selected, the other is automatically qualified.
 When two objects in two different data sources are not connected, and one of them is selected, the other is automatically disqualified or excluded.

+A connection can be directional, which means that a selection only qualifies objects in one direction, and not the other way.
+A connection can even be turned off for propagating selections, which means that no objects will be qualified in either direction.
+This direction is not necessarily the same as the direction in the app model.

 ## Connections to calendar data sources